sbrl/Pepperminty-Wiki/README.md

 Above: The Main Page used for testing purposes.

-A live demo of the latest stable version can be found over at [my website](//starbeamrainbowlabs.com/labs/peppermint)
+A live demo of the latest stable version can be found over at [my website](//starbeamrainbowlabs.com/labs/peppermint).

+More screenshots can be found in [this Imgur Album](https://imgur.com/a/lsBc3cM).

 ## Features
 - Configurable settings